Data Centers in Charlottesville

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Charlottesville provide low-latency connectivity to the University of Virginia, regional healthcare systems, and a growing technology sector.
-This proximity is critical for applications in research, telemedicine, and education that require rapid data processing.
+Proximity To Key Business Districts: Data centers in the area serve the University of Virginia, regional healthcare systems, and a growing number of technology and defense-related firms.
+Proximity enables low-latency access for research, development, and operational workloads.

-Tax Advantage For Data Centers Virginia provides a significant sales and use tax exemption on qualifying data center equipment, software, and related items.
-This incentive directly lowers the capital expenditure required to deploy and refresh hardware, making the state financially attractive for new and expanding data center projects.
+Tax Advantage For Data Centers: Virginia provides a significant sales and use tax exemption for qualifying data center equipment.
+This incentive directly reduces the capital expenditure required for servers, storage, and networking hardware, making large-scale deployments more affordable.

 Natural Disaster Risk

-Charlottesville has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 27.17 as of September 2025.
-The risk landscape is dominated by atmospheric and weather-related events rather than catastrophic geological threats.
-Key risks include strong wind, hail, winter weather, lightning, and riverine flooding.
-The risks from hurricanes and earthquakes are present but rated as very low.
+Charlottesville has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 27.17 out of 100 as of September 2025.
+The risk is distributed across several factors rather than being concentrated in one catastrophic threat.